Supersymmetry and multicriticality in a ladder of constrained fermions: Phase diagram

 Interestingly, we find that for $V_4$ sufficiently positive, the leading instability of the fully packed period-3 phase is to a configuration with $N_f={N \over 3}-2$ particles.
 Assuming that the 6 resulting defects group as $2d$, $2d$, $2d$, we find a potential energy difference $\Delta V= 8-10V_3$.
 The nearest neighbour hopping terms in $H$ of the bare particles, cf. Fig. \ref{fig:sketch}, lead to unit-strength hopping of the double defects $2d$, so that the estimated energy difference is,

 putting the phase boundary at $V_3^{2d,2d,2d}=1/5$.

 The instabilities $V_3^{d,d,d}$ and $V_3^{2d,2d,2d}$ meet at the corner $(V_3,V_4)=(1/5,\ 6/5)$, where, in our simple reasoning, they are degenerate with other patterns such as $2d,d$ and $2d,2d,d,d$.
-Together these two lines establish an estimated phase boundary of the period-3 phase, which agrees well with the numerical findings in Fig.~\ref{fig:phase_diag}.
+Together these two lines establish an estimated phase boundary of the period-3 phase, which agrees well with the numerical findings, cf. the dashed green lines in Fig.~\ref{fig:phase_diag}.

 Clearly, our reasoning here is not exact as (i) there are finite size corrections, (ii) there is a dependence on boundary conditions (open vs periodic) and (iii) the actual lowest energy states at $N_f={N \over 3}-1$ and $N_f={N \over 3}-2$ are hybridizations of the single and double defect states described in the above.
 Nevertheless, the agreement of $V_3^{d,d,d}$ and $V_3^{2d,2d,2d}$ with the numerically found phase boundaries is excellent for sufficiently large system sizes.